-Refrigerators may not be a family-sized refrigerator.
+Refrigerators may not be a family-sized refrigerator (and must be below 4 cubic feet in size).
 Microwaves may not be over 1,000 watts.
 Open heating elements such as hot plates are not allowed.
 Toasters and George Foreman grills are allowed.

 No items may be thrown/dropped from balconies.
 The only furniture allowed on the balconies is the installed benches.
 Violators will be subject to disciplinary action.
 If problems occur with litter from cigarette butts or ashes, smoking will be banned on those balconies in violation.
 The only buildings that have operational balconies are Copeland, Davis and Gamble.
 All other buildings that have decorative balconies may not used by students for any reason.

 Bicycles must be stored in areas set aside for this purpose at each residence hall.
 Carnegie and Beeson are the only buildings that have indoor security racks.
 Bicycles may not be stored in rooms, stairwells, or other public areas.
 Bicycles may not be chained to handrails, columns or other non-bike specific structures.
 The College is not responsible for missing or broken bikes.
 All bicycles must be removed at the end of the school year.
 Persons leaving bicycles parked at residence halls over the summer must obtain prior written permission from the Area Director (AD).
 Bicycles left over the summer without the written permission of the AD will be disposed of at the discretion of the College.